 RESIDUAL CHECKS, RESIDUAL DISBURSEMENTS - When students receive more financial aid funding than the amount they owe, a credit is created on the student account.
 This credit is the extra aid that we call residual funds.
 Residual funds are used for books, supplies, and other costs to attend college that are not billed by the college.
 Students who sign up for electronic deposit will receive their Residual Disbursement directly into their bank account.
 Students who have not signed up for electronic processing will have a paper Residual Check printed.
 Residual Checks are released by Student Accounts from the Controller's Office during regular business hours.
 Photo ID is required to pick up a Residual Check.

 SERVICE FEES - The use of credit or debit cards will incur a non-refundable service fee of 2.5%.
-The cost of using a credit or debit card is no longer absorbed by the college, but instead passed to the payor.
+The cost of using a credit or debit card is a cost to the payor.
 There is no service fee for using electronic checks.

 SHORT TERM LOANS - Emergency short-term loans, also known as a book loan, may be available to students enrolled at least half-time.
 The maximum amount available is $500, and there is a $10 service fee for taking out the loan.
 Loans are scheduled to be repaid within 30 days and are not released until the semester begins.
 For additional information, please contact Student Accounts in the Controller's Office.

 STUDENT ACCOUNT STATEMENT - The student bill is called a Student Account Statement and can be viewed on Warrior Web under the Student Menu, Financial Information.
 Paper statements are not mailed.
 Statements reflect charges for enrollment including tuition, course fees, and housing and meal charges for residence hall students.
 An email will be sent when charges have been posted for each term.

 Spring fees will be billed approximately December 15.
 Summer fees are billed on May 1.
 Fall fees will be billed approximately July 20.